exaexa/hs19/u2/README.md

 Hint: Use some combination of Reader, Writer or State monad to avoid passing the environment around, and carrying error log out of the code manually.

-Simplification: Do not consider recursion or "functions referring to functions defined later in the file"; e.g. this code:
+Simplification: Do not consider recursion nor the "functions referring to functions defined later in the file").
+E.g. this code:
 ```
 def a():
   a()